fkarg/fkarg.github.io/_posts/2020-09-02-seven-habits.md

 ### Afterword
+It's awesome to see people discussing using the newly introduced special
+keywords:
+- "Was that a deposit or withdrawal?"
+- "Is that reactive or proactive?"
+- "Is that in your circle of influence?"
-- introduced special keywords: "was that a deposit or withdrawal", "is that reactive or proactive", "is that synergistic or a compromise", "is it win/win or win/lose or lose/win", "is it putting first things first", "is that beginning with the means in mind or the end in mind"
+- "Is that synergistic or a compromise?"
+- "Is it win/win or win/lose or lose/win?"
+- "Is it putting first things first?"
+- "Is that beginning with the means in mind or the end in mind?"

 # Review
 I really liked the book.
 It gives a new sense of clarity to the muddy waters of